jisotalo/ads-client/README.md

   - TwinCAT 3 4022.27 running on 64bit Windows 7 Embedded @ Beckhoff PLC
   - Node.js v10.16.3 and newer

-The ads-client can be used in different system setups
+The ads-client can be used in different system setups:

 ![ads-client-setups](https://user-images.githubusercontent.com/13457157/79771661-c59c0d80-8337-11ea-809f-b7c41bcb099d.png)

 ## Setup 1

+*Connect from Windows PC to the PLC.*

 Requirements:
 - UI client has TwinCAT installed